justinwu9090/Kleptocrat/README.md

-# Kleptocrat
+<h1 align="center"> Kleptocrat</h1>
 <h4 align="center">A steath-type game - VGD Spring 2024 class showcase</h4>
 <h3 align="center">Game Trailer Here!</h3>

 [![video](TrailerImage.png)](https://www.youtube.com/watch?v=7TT_q3IV0Ac)

+### Thanks to the Team
+Huge appreciation to everyone in the team for such a rewarding project experience.
+I learned a lot from every team member, most notably:
+- Tom - solid systems + framework authoring for the game/sound/scene managers, event systems,
+- Erik - motion capture expert and go-to for the player controller nuances.
+Was fun working with you to figure out the PhysX engine and leveraging it for our players, AI and interactable objects.
+- Martin - The focus on learning the tools properly, whether it's Unity-specific programming patterns like Scriptable Objects, or game lighting industry standards, and upholding high standards for gameplay experience and HUD for the user.
+- cofefe - Essential UI creation and level details (ambience, sounds, set dressing) which added that extra polish to the game.
+Inspired to try shaders in Unity's shadergraph due to your push for learnings in computer graphics.

-### Manifest - Justin
+### Justin's Manifest

 The following is an outline of contributions that I made to the Video Game Design project.
+I contributed crucially to the AI algorithms - AI state behavior, navigation, animation, gameplay mechanics.
+Working with the team, I contributed lesser to game/event systems, player controller, HUD and overall level design/layout.

-I limited sharing of all source material due to course policy.
+I limited sharing of all source material due to class course policy.

 **Algorithm Contributions**